Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Custom Substates.md

 ```

 ### Closing
-Substates are closed (deactivated) by using the `closeCustomSubstate()` function, this will deactive the currently active substate.
+Substates are closed (deactivated) by using the `closeCustomSubstate()` function, this will deactivate the currently active substate.
 Once closed the parent state is reactivated into updating the game.
-Any sprite and text objects present in the substate are removed, not deleted and are readded back if the substate was open again.
+Any sprite and text objects present in the substate are removed, not deleted and are re-added back if the substate was open again.

 In this example, we closed the substate by pressing the enter key <kbd>↵</kbd>.
 Within the `onCustomSubstateUpdate()` event callback, which exactly works the same as `onUpdate()` event callback.

 > [!CAUTION]
 > _Closing a substate is mandatory (important) when creating a substate.
-Becuase once you open a substate, it will instantly softlock the game.
+Because once you open a substate, it will instantly softlock the game.
 Forcing you to quit the game and opening it again._

 ```lua
 function onCustomSubstateUpdate(name, elapsed)